A review of Wind Energy and Aerodynamics

 How Does Wind Energy Work?

-Wind turbines convert energy from the wind into electrical energy by rotating a blade around a rotor.
+Wind turbines convert wind energy into electrical energy by rotating a blade around a rotor.
 An electric generator with a rotor turns the drive shaft to produce electricity.
-The power obtained at the output of a turbine depends on the wind speed, wind density, and swept area.
-Wind speed is usually higher near rivers, seas and mountains, so wind energy generates electricity.
+The power obtained at the output of a wind turbine depends on wind speed, wind density, and swept area.
+Wind speed is usually higher near rivers, seas, and mountains, so wind energy generates electricity.

 What is Aerodynamics?

-Aerodynamics is a field of dynamics that studies the motion of gaseous fluids, such as air and water, and the forces that act on moving objects concerning those fluids.
-The characteristics of an object influence how easily it can move through the air.
+Aerodynamics is a field of dynamics that studies the motion of gaseous fluids, such as air and water, and the forces that act on moving objects in those fluids.
+An object’s characteristics influence how easily it can move through the air.

 Why is Wind Energy important?